smangham/fair-research-software/episodes/03-tools-practices.md

 - programming language-specific software repositories for publishing software packages and libraries- [PyPi][pypi] (for Python) and [CRAN][cran] (for R)
 - software registries - [BioTools][biotools] (for biosciences) and [Awesome Research Software Registries][awesome-rs-registries], providing a list of research software registries (by country, organisation, domain and programming language) where research software can be registered to help promote its discovery

+Platforms like GitHub, GitLab and BitBucket are more than just source code repositories - they provide social platforms to facilitate discussions, issue tracking, and collaboration around your software projects and promote long-term involvement, maintenance and sustainability of your software.

 ### Software identifying and archiving services

 Services like [Zenodo][zenodo] help with publishing, archiving, and identifying research software and data (and their multiple versions) - supporting open access, making research software and data publicly available and promoting reproducibility.
-They provide DOI assignment services for proper citation and tracking and permanent storage ensuring long-term availability and accessibility of research outputs.
+They provide DOI assignment services for proper citation and tracking (by providing globally unique identifiers and resolvable references) and permanent archiving (storage) ensuring long-term availability and accessibility of research outputs (even if code sharing services go offline for any reason).
 Zenodo also integrates with code sharing and development platform GitHub allowing for automatic archiving of software repositories.

 These services improve the visibility, credibility, and preservation of research software.